How to Build a USB-powered Device

 The USB port has two internal connections for the DC voltage, one for positive and the other for ground.
 And it also has two internal connections for data.

 The data pins of a USB, you don't have to worry about.
 Data is only for when the computer and the USB device need to communicate data with each other.
-If you've ever plugged in a USB device before such as a flash drive or external hard drive, you've probably seen a pop-up come up, saying that this device is a Toshiba or Canon device.
-Software is now successfully installed.
+If you've ever plugged in a USB device before such as a flash drive or external hard drive, you've probably seen a pop-up come up, saying that this device is a Toshiba or Canon device, or that the software is now successfully installed.
 If you're just using a USB for power only, the only pins you need to use are the power pins, which are the two pins for positive and ground of DC voltage.

 Now that you've seen and now know the internal wiring of a USB, let's go now to the USB connnection itself.